DasSauerkraut/Terraheim/README.md

 You can view the full values for each set across every tier [here!](https://docs.google.com/spreadsheets/d/1DlnnJOvorgCQ1k1e4lO5nF8M-QQpf7FZmO5bRj3mwLI/edit?usp=sharing)

-### Uptiering
+### Reforging
-As you progress through the game, you will be able to uptier armor.
+As you progress through the game, you will be able to reforge armor.
 Essentially leveling the armor up to utilize the new materials you come across.
 When you do so, the armor set's armor rating increases, and every one of its bonuses becomes more effective.
-For example, you can uptier the Bronze Helmet to become an Iron-Reinforced Bronze Helmet by combining a Bronze Helmet, some Iron, and some Deer Hide at the forge.
+For example, you can reforge the Bronze Helmet to become an Iron-Reinforced Bronze Helmet by combining a Bronze Helmet, some Iron, and some Deer Hide at the forge.
 By doing this, it's armor has increased from 15 to 19, and it's bonus(+5% Melee Damage) increases to +7% Melee Damage.
-Uptiering means that you won't have chests full of out-dated equipment as you can continually have the armor set keep pace with your progression!
+Reforging means that you won't have chests full of out-dated equipment as you can continually have the armor set keep pace with your progression!
-Note that to uptier padded armor, you have to use the Artisan Table asides from the forge or workbench.
+Note that to reforge padded armor, you have to use the Artisan Table asides from the forge or workbench.
 ## Utility Items
 Currently two utility items have been added, the Aescfell Belt and the Stánbrysan Belt.
 These items increase your damage dealt to trees and ores, respectively.
 ## Balance